 Management's discussion and analysis of financial condition and results of operations, as well as disclosures included elsewhere in this prospectus, are based upon our consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the U.S. ("U.S. GAAP").
 Our significant accounting policies are described in the notes to the audited consolidated financial statements contained elsewhere in this prospectus.
 Included within these policies are our "critical accounting policies."
 Critical accounting policies are those policies that are most important to the preparation of our consolidated financial statements and require management's most subjective and complex judgment due to the need to make estimates about matters that are inherently uncertain.
-Although we believe that our estimates and assumptions are reasonable, actual results may differ significantly from these estimates.
-Changes in estimates and assumptions based upon actual results may have a material impact or our results of operations and/or financial condition.
+Although we believe that our estimates and assumptions based upon actual results may have a material impact or our results of operations and/or financial condition.